 When it comes to Christmas cards, I feel like I’ve done it all.
 Some years I’ve had professional photos printed on custom cards complete with custom return address labels, a few years I made my own, and then I’ve skipped sending Christmas cards a few times too.
 No matter how you do it, you can make it affordable to send Christmas cards.

 7 Ways to Save Money on Christmas Cards:

-1. Skip the custom Christmas cards and opt for an eCard or post on social media
+1. Skip the custom Christmas cards and opt for an eCard or post the perfect photo on social media

-This is a great inexpensive way to send holiday cards on a budget.
+This is a great way to send holiday cards on a budget.
 Who doesn’t love getting a handwritten notes with a personal message?
 Tons of stores sell packs of cards for less than $5.
 You can even get them at the Dollar Tree.
 I’m not going to lie, I love the simple idea of sending non-photo cards.

 I’m currently a fan of these recycled ones from Amazon:

 Pro tip: Pick up holiday cards during the after holiday sales.
 Print pictures through a drug store to put in the card and you can personalize it even more.